 On the other hand, if you have not hired a DBA professional, you have reason to worry because instances of downtime or outage may translate to a public relations nightmare and loss of revenues, current customers, and prospective customers.

 Additionally, when you hire remote DBA services, you don’t have to worry about times when your in-house DBA gets sick or is on leave; a team of remote DBA professionals are always on call and always have someone monitoring your database.
+To execute all remote operations more securely, consider getting cheap RDP which will also provide secure communications.

 The highly competitive modern business environment means that a highly talented and qualified in-house DBA will stay on the job for about three years before being poached.
 With remote DBA services, you have guaranteed institutional memory when you stick with the same remote DBA service.